-As I said in my first review, while chatting with Ian Hummel and Bryan Scholle of Oliva/Studio Tobac fame at the IPCPR Show in Las Vegas earlier in the year, it came to light that Bryan (who rolls cigars at Studio Tobac events) rolls quite a few different combinations of blends for attendees of said events.
+As I said in my first review, while chatting with Ian Hummel and Bryan Scholle of Oliva/Studio Tobac fame at the IPCPR Show in Las Vegas earlier in the year, it came to light that Schools, who rolls cigars at STUDIO TOBAC events, rolls quite a few different combinations of blends for attendees of said events.

 Ian sent me a few of those blends, including:

 - Oliva Connecticut Reserva Lonsdale F

 - Cain Daytona 646 Maduro

 As part of my research, I asked Hummel about the possibly of any of these specific blends being released, and he said:

 No plans at this time.
 Just myself and Bryan having some fun and playing around with different ideas we had during events.

 The third blend we are reviewing is the Oliva V Maduro Lancero.
 The basic idea was to take a regular Oliva Serie V Lancero, keep the same filler and Binder, but replace the normal Habano Sun Grown wrapper with a San Andrés Maduro Wrapper.

 Here is a photo comparing the Oliva V Lancero (Bottom) with the Studio Tobac V Lancero Maduro (top):

 - Cigar Reviewed: Oliva Seie V Maduro Lancero